North Atlantic right whale monitoring and research activities

 At-sea surveillance

-At-sea surveillance is observing right whales from a vessel.
-Our marine mammal observers may be aboard Canadian Coast Guard vessels.
+Our marine mammal observers also help monitor North Atlantic right whales by conducting surveys from ships at sea.
+These observations often take place aboard Canadian Coast Guard vessels, where trained experts watch for whales and collect important data to support conservation efforts.
 When they are, they visually scan the water in a predetermined way to look for whales that are at the surface of the water.
 They confirm the species of whales and number of individuals with binoculars as necessary, in addition to taking photos, noting their condition and recording the time, ocean conditions, and the location of the sighting.

 Acoustic technology

 Depending on ocean conditions, passive acoustic monitoring systems can detect the presence of whales that are tens of kilometers away.
-Currently, they cannot provide the exact location, number of whales or differentiate the call of one individual whale from another.
-They can tell us that there is at least one whale calling within the detection range of the hydrophone.
+Currently, they cannot provide the exact location, number of whales, or differentiate the call of one individual whale from another.
+However, they can tell us that there is at least one whale calling within the detection range of the hydrophone.

 We use both archival and near real-time passive acoustic monitoring systems to detect right whales.
-Archival passive acoustic monitoring systems listen and record whale calls for several months before being retrieved and analyzed.
+Archival passive acoustic monitoring systems listen and record whale calls for several months before they are retrieved and analyzed.
 This helps us to better understand right whale distribution throughout the year in Canadian waters.
-Near real-time passive acoustic monitoring systems transmit detections over satellite or cellular tower system to marine mammal experts for validation in near real-time.
+Near real-time passive acoustic monitoring systems transmit detections over satellite or cellular tower systems to marine mammal experts for validation in near real-time.

 Near real-time acoustic technology: Viking buoys